enrique-lozano/SnackScan/README.md

   },
 ```

-To add a new paragraph in the additive description, don't use \n or similar, use the `<br>` tag
+To add a new paragraph in the additive description, don't use \n or similar, use the `<br>` tag.
+If you add new languages in the previous section, you can also do it here, both for the _name_ and _description_ attributes.
+Remember that these new languages will always be optional attributes, the only mandatory language is English.

 <!-- CONTACT -->